 -

-Once the dehydration has been treated, your child will need to keep drinking fluids regularly.
+Once your child's dehydration has been treated, they will need to keep drinking fluids regularly.

 If your child has severe dehydration

-Your GP will tell you if you baby or child is severely dehydrated.
+Your GP will tell you if your baby or child is severely dehydrated.

-In hospital, a drip may be placed into your child's arm, hand or foot.
-A drip is a plastic tube that is placed into one of your child’s veins.
-Fluids can then be given directly into your child’s vein.
+In hospital, a drip may be placed into a vein in your child's arm, hand or foot to give them fluids.
+Sometimes, a feeding tube is placed in your child’s tummy.